z0ph/update53-pub/EC2-Install.md

 - Create your Route 53 Zone, and your DNS A Record to update
 - Create a S3 bucket for your artifacts on the same AWS region
 - Configure your server with AWS CLI or a role to update route53 and read access to your bucket
-- Upload your `update-route53-A.json` and `update53-EC2pub.sh` to an S3 bucket (in a tar.bz2 for example)
+- Upload your configured (edit first, see config section below) `config.json` and `update53-EC2pub.sh` to an S3 bucket (in a tar.bz2 for example)
 - Setup your Launch Configuration of your ASG with the following UserData:

 ``` bash